Instruments

 Price histories usually consist of OHLC (opening, high, low and closing) prices as well as the respective trading volumes of a given day.

 An Open-High-Low-Close chart (OHLC) is a type of chart that is normally used to show price movements of a financial instrument over time, e.g. a day or an hour.
 This gives us much more information about the trading activity.
+In general, the OHLC chart is well designed to assess how volatile the price is, what the trends are, etc.

 Trading venues